Special elements in lattices of semigroup varieties: Introduction

 \emph{neutral} if, for all $y,z\in L$, the sublattice of $L$ generated by $x$, $y$ and $z$ is distributive.
 It is well known (see~\cite[Theorem~254 on p.\,226]{Gratzer-11}, for instance) that an element $x\in L$ is neutral if and only if

 \emph{Upper-modular, codistributive} and \emph{costandard} elements are defined dually to lower-modular, distributive and standard ones respectively.

 Special elements play an important role in the general lattice theory (see~\cite[Section~III.2]{Gratzer-11}, for instance).
 In particular, it is well known that if $a$ is a neutral element in a lattice $L$ then $L$ is decomposable into a subdirect product of the principal ideal and the principal filter of $L$ generated by $a$ (see~\cite[Theorem~254 on p.\,226]{Gratzer-11}, for instance).
-Thus the knowledge of which elements of a lattice are neutral gives essential information on the structure of the lattice as a whole.
+Thus, the knowledge of which elements of a lattice are neutral gives essential information on the structure of the lattice as a whole.
+A valuable information about special elements of types mentioned above may be found in~\cite{Gratzer-11,Seselja-Tepavcevic-01,Stern-99}.

 There is a number of interrelations between types of elements we consider.
-It is evident that a neutral element is both standard and costandard; a standard or costandard element is modular; a [co]distributive element is lower-modular [upper-modular].
+It is evident that a neutral element is both standard and costandard; a standard or costandard element is cancellable; a cancellable element is modular; a [co]distributive element is lower-modular [upper-modular].
 It is well known also that a [co]standard element is [co]distributive (see~\cite[Theorem~253 on p.\,224]{Gratzer-11}, for instance).
 These interrelations between types of elements in abstract lattices are shown in Fig.~\ref{relations abstract}.

+In fact, first information about special elements in the lattice $\mathbb{SEM}$ were obtained (in the implicit form) in the articles~\cite{Aizenstat-74,Melnik-69,Melnik-70,Melnik-73,Salij-69}.
+There were no any explicit references to special elements in these articles.
+But it immediately follows from the results obtained there that particular concrete varieties are special elements of some or another type in $\mathbb{SEM}$.
+Translated into the language of special elements, the results of these works can be formulated as follows.
+It is proved independently in~\cite{Melnik-69} and~\cite{Salij-69} that the variety of semilattices $\mathbf{SL}$ is a modular element of $\mathbb{SEM}$.
+It is verified in~\cite{Melnik-70} that $\mathbf{SL}$ is distributive in $\mathbb{SEM}$.
+The fact that the variety $\mathbf{ZM}$ of semigroups with zero multiplication is modular and distributive in $\mathbb{SEM}$ is checked in~\cite{Melnik-73}.
+Finally, it is verified in~\cite{Aizenstat-74} that the lattice $\mathbb{SEM}$ is 0-\emph{disributive}, i.e., satisfies the implication